Study skills: Studying environment

 Studying can also be more effective if one changes their environment while studying.
 For example: the first time studying the material, one can study in a bedroom, the second time one can study outside, and the final time one can study in a coffee shop.
 The thinking behind this is that as when an individual changes their environment the brain associates different aspects of the learning and gives a stronger hold and additional brain pathways with which to access the information.
 In this context environment can mean many things; from location, to sounds, to smells, to other stimuli including foods.
 When discussing environment in regards to its effect on studying and retention Carey says "a simple change in venue improved retrieval strength (memory) by 40 percent."
 Another change in the environment can be background music; if people study with music playing and they are able to play the same music during test time they will recall more of the information they studied.
 According to Carey "background music weaves itself subconsciously into the fabric of stored memory."
 This "distraction" in the background helps to create more vivid memories with the studied material.

 Analogies

 Analogies can be a highly effective way to increase the efficiency of coding and long-term memory.
 Popular uses of analogies are often forming visual images that represent subject matter, linking words or information to one's self, and either imagining or creating diagrams that display the relationship between elements of complex concepts.
 A 1970 study done by Bower and Winzez found that as participants created analogies that had sentimentality or relevance to themselves as a unique individual, they were better able to store information as well as recall what had been studied.
 This is referred to as the Self-reference Effect.
-Adding to this phenomenon, examples that are more familiar an individual or that are more vivid or detailed are even more easily remembered.
+Adding to this phenomenon, examples that are more familiar to an individual or that are more vivid or detailed are even more easily remembered.
 However, analogies that are logically flawed and/or are not clearly described can create misleading or superficial models in learners.